 - Preheat the oven to 350F.

-- Bake in a preheated oven for 10 minutes.
+- Bake the loaves in a preheated oven for 10 minutes.

 - Decorate with sprinkles.

-- Continue to bake until the loaves sound hollow when tapped, about 30 to 40 minutes.
+- Return to the oven and continue to bake until the loaves sound hollow when tapped, about 30 to 40 minutes.